gluonhq/client-samples/README.md

 ### Additional requirements

-* iOS can be built only on Mac OS X
+* iOS can be built only on Mac OS X.

+* Xcode 11+ is required to build for iOS 13+.
+Install `Xcode` from the [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12) if you haven't already.

 * Install `Homebrew`, if you haven't already.
 Please refer to https://brew.sh/ for more information.